 Click on the View tab > check the option Always show icons, never thumbnails > click OK.

 Close the Control Panel window and try to use the computer as usual again.
-Go to the directory that caused explorer to not responding and see if the problem is gone.
+Go to the directory that caused explorer to not respond and see if the problem is gone.

 #7.
 Turn off the Automatic Folder Type Discovery feature